TimeShift: Gameplay

-Development
+Development and release

-The game was originally going to be published by Atari, but publishing rights switched to Sierra on April 20, 2006.
+TimeShift was originally going to be published by Atari in Fall 2005 for PC and Xbox.
+In August 2005 the game was delayed to spring 2006 and the Xbox 360 version was announced.
+In February 2006 Atari deleayed TimeShift to 2007 and cancelling the Xbox version.
+Publishing rights switched to Sierra on April 20, 2006.
 On August 31, 2006, TimeShift was delayed for a second time.

 Because the game had been delayed several times and was not mentioned very much in gaming news, the press thought that the project had been abandoned - later attributed to a highly negative reception of the 2006 demos.
 However, on April 10, 2007, Vivendi Games announced that they were giving TimeShift a complete overhaul and were fixing many bugs.

 One of a number of changes is that Michael Swift, the game's original protagonist, does not appear in the game.
 After the retooling of the game, Saber introduced "the suit" as the time control device, making the protagonist anonymous.
 Saber said that this change was to let the player imagine that "you are the protagonist".

-Initially, TimeShift was announced for Windows and Xbox 360, but at the 2007 SCEA Gamer's Day, it was announced that the game would also be appearing on the PlayStation 3.
-All iterations of the revamped game came out on time or early, on all platforms, world-wide in holiday 2007.
+Initially, TimeShift was announced to release for Windows and Xbox 360, but at the 2007 SCEA Gamer's Day, it was announced that the game would also release for the PlayStation 3.
+The game was released for Windows and Xbox 360 in October/November 2007, and for PlayStation 3 in November/December.

 Demo

 A playable version of the original concept was released online for PC and in the May 2006 issue of Official Xbox Magazine for the Xbox 360.

 A single-player demo of the revamped game for Windows was released on October 11, 2007.
 The demo contains one level and four weapons from the full game.
 An Xbox 360 demo was also released on Xbox Live.
 A demo for the PlayStation 3 was released on November 1, 2007.

-On November 9, 2007, IGN announced a multiplayer demo scheduled to be released on November 14, 2007 on Xbox Live Marketplace.
+On November 9, 2007, IGN announced a multiplayer demo scheduled to be released on November 14, 2007, on Xbox Live Marketplace.
 It has been released.
 The multiplayer demo for PlayStation 3 was released on December 6, 2007.
 Both of these demos and the single player were combined at that time.
 Thus the demo runs in both single and multiplayer.

 Reception

-TimeShift has received mixed to positive reviews.
-The PC version received 71/100 on Metacritic and 72.20% on GameRankings.

-Both the Xbox 360 and PS3 versions scored 70/100 on Metacritic and grades of 70.63% and 70.19% on GameRankings.
+TimeShift received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 Critics found the gameplay derivative of other titles released before and close to Timeshift and found the plot underwhelming.
 However, the core gameplay and mechanics were praised for their polish.